 Adjacent to the station is the Diamond district, after all, Antwerp is called the city of diamonds.
 Diamonds were being traded in Antwerp from the 15th century.
 On the 19th century, the city became a hub for diamond trade.
 About 84% percent of the world’s rough diamonds pass through Antwerp, and more than 1700 diamond companies are based here.

 As you come out of the main central station and head towards the city centre, you will meet Meier Street, Antwerp’s main shopping street.
 Meier is considered one of the most important shopping streets not only for Antwerp but the whole Belgium.
 Shoppers from all around Belgium and the neighbouring countries come here to shop.
+Shopping is one of the main things to do in Antwerp.
 Antwerp is also called the city of fashion apart from the many boutiques and designer shops it is home to the Flanders Fashion Institute (FFI), the Fashion Museum (MOMU) and the Fashion Academy.
 Apart from the shops, Meier street has many impressive buildings like the Royal Palace and the Stadsfeestzaal.

 If you love shopping, Antwerp is the best place to shop.
 Most stores are open from Monday to Saturday, 10 am to 6 pm.
 On Sundays, you will find shops open mostly on Hoogstraat and Kloosterstraat.
 All the shops are open on the 1st Sunday of the month.